helaoer/high_entropy/README.md

     root_mean_squared_error(y, y_pred)

 This is because mean_squared_error no longer supports the squared argument in newer versions of scikit-learn.
 Remember to import the root_mean_squared_error function.

+MC-MD and AIMD folder contains the raw data for molecular dynamics simulations.